soarsmu/Avatar/Clone-Detection/BigCloneBench/CodeBERT/Avatar/README.md

     --seed 123456
 ```

 For the baseline model, we use the model from the official repository of the baseline paper: https://github.com/soarsmu/Compressor/tree/main/CodeBERT/clone_detection.
-For users, pls go to their repo and grab the results.
+For users, pls go to their repo and grab their results.